 As a client of Retirement Wealth Advisors, your account will be managed by FormulaFolios, with an investment strategy that uses a mechanical approach to quantitative analysis.
 What that means is that investment decisions are recommended by algorithms most often based on mathematical modeling, statistics, market trends and other data.
 Think of FormulaFolios as a robo-advisor for your financial advisor, which is how Wenk, who founded and owns the company alongside Retirement Wealth Advisors, described it in an interview.

-Your investment objectives, risk tolerance and financial goals will inform how your money is invested among different tactical asset allocation strategies, such as long-term purchases, short-term purchases, trading, short shales, option purchases and writing.
-For the most part, these strategies include individual equity securities, mutual funds, and/or exchange-traded funds (ETFs).
+FormulaFolios offers both proprietary mutual funds and ETFs.
+Your investment objectives, risk tolerance and financial goals will inform how your money is invested among different tactical asset allocation strategies.
+Portfolio strategies used include:

 Fees Retirement Wealth Advisors firm charges for its services

 Asset-based fees: As a client of Retirement Wealth Advisors, you’ll negotiate how much you’ll pay with your advisor.
 Your rate will range between 0.50% to 2.00% of your assets under management.
-Factors that influence the fee percentage you’re charged include: the amount of assets under management, the range of investments in your portfolio and the complexity of your financial circumstances, to name a few.
+Factors that influence the rate you’re charged include the amount of assets under management, the range of investments in your portfolio and the complexity of your financial circumstances, to name a few.

 Brokerage fees: Clients at Retirement Wealth Advisors will most often receive portfolio management service fees from either TD Ameritrade or FolioFN, the two brokerage firms Retirement Wealth Advisors most often recommends.
 Clients also have the option to choose an alternative brokerage firm if they wish and will pay the affiliated fees.
 With the FolioFN portfolio, there is an additional 0.10% wrap fee.
 All portfolios will have a third-party investment advisor fee of 0.10%; those with multimanager series allocations will incur an additional 0.10% fee.